 “In a little bit,” I added.

-She seemed to understand but she really didn’t, “okay, take your time honey.”
+She pretended to understand, “okay, take your time honey.”

 She went and joined the other women at the front.

 Like Bean, I don’t remember him either.
 Bean, that boy who I fought with, who was still a boy.
+His life already completed.
 He would tell me stories about his mother all the time.
 He would tell me how she had him young, too young and how she didn’t know anything about raising kids and she would slap him when he did something wrong and then she would give him sweets to make up for it.
 Bean would tell me how his mother shouldn’t have been a mother yet, she couldn’t handle the responsibility, she was a kid herself.
+Just like us, he would add.
 Bean would tell me how his mother was his best friend.
 How the two of them would tell each other everything.
 They would watch movies together, they would go on walks together, she would do his homework for him, he would do the dishes for her and the two of them were one.
 Bean talked about his mother until he was killed.
 Then, I remembered his mother.
 I remembered his mother when I saw my own.
-When I saw my own mother, I remembered Bean’s mother and when I remembered Bean’s mother, I remembered Bean and when I remembered Bean, I remembered that look of surprise he had on his face when the grenade landed at his feet.
+When I saw my own mother, I saw Bean’s mother and when I saw Bean’s mother, I remembered Bean and with it I remembered that look of surprise he had on his face when his life was completed.
 What I remembered afterward doesn’t let me dream anymore.